uclanlp/awesome-keyphrase-papers/README.md

 [Di Wu](https://xiaowu0162.github.io/) and [Kai-Wei Chang](http://web.cs.ucla.edu/~kwchang/)

 ## Background
 Keyphrases are the phrases that identify the most salient concepts in a document.
 Keyphrase extraction and keyphrase generation are fundamental tasks connected with numerous NLP and IR applications.
 In this repo, we summarize influential keyphrase-related papers and resources.
 Papers are selected from \*ACL, EMNLP, AAAI, SIGIR, and other related conferences. **If you have any suggestions or would like to add some papers, please submit an issue or a pull request.
-Your contribution is much appreciated!** [KeyphraseExtractionSurvey](https://github.com/MySong7NLPer/KeyphraseExtractionSurvey) is a great repository dedicated to keyphrase extraction.
-Please also check it out if you are interested in keyphrase extraction.
+Your contribution is much appreciated!** [KeyphraseExtractionSurvey](https://github.com/MySong7NLPer/KeyphraseExtractionSurvey) and [Awesome-Keyphrase-Prediction](https://github.com/HqWu-HITCS/Awesome-Keyphrase-Prediction) are two other great repositories.
+Also check them out if you are interested.

 ## Contents
 - [Background](#background)